William Mitcheson TIMLIN: Architect 1907

 The building was declared a National Monument on 4 May 1984.
 Now a Provincial Heritage Site.

 "The so-called Jack Hindon Officers' Club building inclusive of 15 metres of surrounding land, situate on certain piece of abolished quitrent land, being Portion 13 of the farm Alexander's Fontein, situate in the Division of Kimberley, Province of the Cape of Good Hope.

 This magnificent building, with its Victorian and Edwardian features, was designed in 1900 by the well-known architect Daniel Westwood Greatbach [sic].
 It replaced the old Alexandersfontein Hotel building, which was restored in 1881.
 The building that was completed in October 1902 was enlarged in 1907 by the addition of an extra wing.
-The hotel was closed in 1939, was taken over by the S.A.
-Defence Force in 1967 and converted into an officers' club for the Danie Theron Combat School, which was located at Alexandersfontein.
-10/2/1906.
+The hotel which was closed in 1939, was taken over by the S.A.
+Defence Force in 1967 and converted into an officers' club for the Danie Theron Combat School, which is located at Alexandersfontein.
+10/2/1096.